hegdepavankumar/HackerRank-Solutions/README.md

 </p>

 ## Description
-The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank executed on MySQL environment compiled with helpful Resources & references related to the challenges.
+The solutions of all the SQL challenges for all easy, medium and hard challenges on HackerRank executed on MySQL environment compiled with helpful Resources & references related to the challenges (Letest and Updated).

 ## Domains